 Kurzweil 1000 is a software that uses a scanner to make printed materials accessible on the computer for individuals who have low vision or who are blind.
 Materials can be imported from other documents and the internet as well.
 Text scanned or imported from other sources can be converted to audio files to be listened to on mobile devices.

 The Duxbury Braille Translator software converts text into a Braille format to be embossed (printed) by a Braille printer.
+The converted Braille file can also be accessed on Braille Displays and various Braille Note Taker devices.

 ZoomText is a screen magnification software that can magnify the computer screen at different levels to accommodate many degrees of vision loss.
 It can be used with many applications, including popular internet browsers.
 Text may be read aloud as well while magnified.
 The mouse pointer color and the screen contrast can be adjusted to meet different users’ needs.

-Fusion is the integration of ZoomText with all the screen magnification and visual enhancements combined with the screen reading features of JAWS.
+Fusion is the integration of ZoomText with all its screen magnification and visual enhancements combined with the screen reading features of JAWS.
 Fusion is for students who need magnification and advanced screen reading capabilities simultaneously.

 The CCTV (Closed Circuit Television) is a desktop device used to increase the magnification of hard copy materials.
 This unit is designed to help students who are low vision.
 Our model allows the student to take pictures of printed materials which can then be read aloud.